JeffPedersen/SD_PT_LectureNotes/Unit_5/toDoList/notes.md

   - Body, tab label under the url
     - raw (select the raw value radio button)
     - JSON (blue dropdown to the right of the radio)
-    - Make a JSON object (in the body area)
+    - Make a JSON object (in the body area)w

 ## Preparing our server to handle JSON objects
 In our `app.js` we need to have this line of code: